nishant-08/vlsi_cad_project_ec440/README.md

 ` $ python3 placement.py` or ` $ python3.8 placement.py`

 ` $ python3 routing.py` or ` $ python3.8 routing.py`

-(Gets stck in an infinite loop while routing one of the connections)
+(Gets stuck in an infinite loop while routing one of the connections)

 Required Libraries:
 - matplotlib